 Hi

 Now that you have received the EY Canvas engagement and taken the time to understand Summit Equipment’s business, I’d like to assign to you the audit procedures related to the Property, Plant & Equipment (PP&E) financial statement account.
 Because you have not worked on this account before, I’d like you to take the Technical Topics Overview on PP&E before you start.
-You can find this on the Technical Topics page in The Audit Academy Share Point Site.
+You can find this on the Technical Topics page in The Audit Academy Site.

 After you complete the Tech Topic overview, review the account assertions and combined risk assessments for the PP&E account in Canvas.
 Please note, they purchased a warehouse during the year for a substantial amount over TE and the entity has a history of inappropriately capitalizing expenses.
 Thus, some of the assertions have a higher inherent risk in the current year.